njau-steven/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to add /action to path
+Script to print global variables